robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which HTTP header is commonly used to serve OpenAPI documentation?

-A) Content-Type: application/json
+- A. Content-Type: application/json
-B) Content-Type: application/yaml
+- B. Content-Type: application/yaml
-C) Content-Type: application/x-yaml
+- C. Content-Type: application/x-yaml
-D) All of the above can be valid
+- D. All of the above can be valid

 ### Back
 **Correct Answer**: D